 As with the Introduction to the Old Testament class, the heart of the class is in online discussion.
 Each week every student is given a topic.
 You will kick off the discussion for the group and the rest of the class — including the course manager and instructor will chime in to keep discussions going.
 The same quiz and test structure as the Old Testament course is used here.
 Finally, you will have an opportunity to tell the story of salvation in your words — blog style.

 This course is designed for those planning to attend the seminary as a Master of Divinity or Alternate Route student.
-In order to fulfill the New Testament Bible and Old Testament Bible pre-seminary requirements, this course must be taken no more than four years prior to the student’s matriculation date in either program.
+To fulfill the New Testament and Old Testament Bible pre-seminary requirements, this course must be taken no more than four years before the student matriculation date in either program.

-This course is also open to those that are interested in furthering their knowledge in the Old and New Testament.
+This course is also open to those interested in furthering their knowledge of the Old and New Testaments.
 This course could also possibly be transferred into an undergraduate degree program.
 Prior approval of the receiving institution is recommended.

-The fees for these courses are tuition at $416 per credit hour, a $10 registration fee, and a $60 technology fee for each course.
+The fees for these courses are tuition at $460 per credit hour, a $10 registration fee, and a $75 Campus Use fee for each course.

 Contact the Registrar’s Office for further information.